Farmers’ markets and direct-to-consumer opportunities are growing across the state.

-Farmers’ markets are growing across the state and continue to be an important source of fresh fruit, vegetables, meat, dairy and other value added agricultural products from small towns to large metropolitan areas.
-In 2019, 57 farmers' markets were registered with the Kansas Department of Agriculture's Central Registration of Farmers' Markets.
+Farmers’ markets and direct-to-consumer sales continue to be an important source of fresh fruit, vegetables, meat, dairy and other value added agricultural products from small towns to large metropolitan areas.
+In 2022, more than 95 farmers' markets were registered with the Kansas Department of Agriculture's Central Registration of Farmers' Markets.

 The 2023 Farmers' Market/Direct-to-Consumer Workshops were held virtually February 6-10, 2023.
 Below are the recordings and resources shared during the 2023 sessions.

 - Accepting SNAP (Supplemental Nutrition Assistance Program) /EBT (Electronic Benefit Transfer) - MarketLink

 - Double Up Food Bucks - Mid-America Regional Council & K-State Research and Extension

 - Meat and Poultry Regulations - Kansas Department of Agriculture